Electricity

 Tensions rising as seabed survey for Great Sea Interconnector to resume

-The NG Worker vessel is returning to carry out seabed surveys east of the Kasos-Karpathos island area, Energypress reported.
+The NG Worker vessel is returning to carry out seabed surveys east of Greece’s Kasos-Karpathos island area, Energypress reported.
 The activity, part of the Great Sea Interconnector, was interrupted again in February after a Turkish corvette approached the ships NG Worker and Ievoli Relume.

 After research was completed in the territorial waters of Greece and Cyprus, the last section is in international waters.
 Türkiye Gazetesi learned from security sources that Turkey wouldn’t allow “such a fait accompli.”
 The unnamed sources said the seabed survey is a breach of international law.